Major159/rpg_rules/README.md

 ## Declaring a new game session

-1. Declaring the next session is the responsibility of the person who provides the location of the game.
+1. Declaring the next session is the responsibility of the person who provides the next location of the game.
 1. Declaring the next session must be done before the double of the *notification time*, even if the day and time is agreed to repeat.
 This is to make sure everyone is aware that there will be a game session indeed.
 1. The declaration of a new game session must contain:
   1. the day of the game